NBA Rumors: Carmelo Anthony Returns To The NBA, Signing Deal With The Portland Trail Blazers

 After a full year away from the league, Anthony is back and signing a deal with the Portland Trail Blazers, ESPN’s Adrian Wojnarowski reported on Thursday night.
 The team had not yet announced the deal and the exact terms remain unknown, but Wojnarowski reported that it would be a non-guaranteed deal.

-Anthony had difficulty finding a new NBA home after the Houston Rockets parted ways with him last season.
-Anthony has averaged 24 points per game over his career and had consistently been one of the league’s most talented and prolific scorers, but saw a dropoff in his performance in recent seasons.
-He averaged just 13.4 points over 10 games with the Rockets last year.
+Anthony had difficulty finding a new NBA home after the Houston Rockets parted ways with him last season after just 10 games.
+Anthony has averaged 24 points per game over his career and had consistently been one of the league’s most talented and prolific scorers, but saw a significant dropoff in his performance in recent seasons.
+He averaged just 13.4 points games with the Rockets last year.

 As CBS Sports noted, Anthony joins a Trail Blazers team that has struggled to match its strong play from last year, when the team reached the Western Conference Finals only to be swept by the Golden State Warriors.